 Four RiverNet Stations have been operated in the Cape Fear #19 sub-basin for the past 2 years in a predominately agricultural basin (Figure 5).
+Two stations were damaged by Hurricane Irene and one station (Great Cohaire) was vandalized in 2013.
+These stations have been discontinued in 2014, and a new station is being installed in a secure location at Bynum on the Haw River to support the Lake Jordan nutrient mapping efforts in 2014.

-Two stations were damaged by Hurricane Irene and have been discontinued due to funding restrictions.
-Watershed nutrient mapping completed in rivers and in lakes (Figure 6) indicates that wetlands control river nitrate levels, not proximity to swine CAFO's in sub-basin #19 (Figure 5).
+In the Cape Fear, watershed nutrient mapping completed in rivers and in lakes (Figure 5, 6) indicates that wetlands control river nitrate levels, not proximity to swine CAFO's or other agribusinesses.
 Increases in river nitrate in the Little and Great Coharie Creeks are found near artificial tile drain systems and near cattle facilities that do not have riparian buffers.
 Swine operations in this watershed have hydric buffers and do not appear to affect the river nitrate levels except near tile drains.
-Over the next year we will work with swine CAFO operators to test new tile drain treatment ponds that redirects tile drainage back into hydric soils.
-This will reduce the environmental nitrogen impact of these farms, and Rivernet monitoring techniques will document these improvements.
+High spatial resolution mapping shows the importance of hydric soils, and suggests that engineered hydric buffers could protect water quality when natural hydric buffers are absent, or have been modified by deforestation or other land use changes.